 Healthline’s definition of text neck is: “Head forward, shoulders rounded, and back slumped.”
 Sound familiar?
 Studies show that people spend about five hours every day looking at their phones.
 Not surprisingly, “7 out of 10 people” have neck pain at some point in their lives.”

 Sure, there are lots of other ways to hurt your neck.
-But the impact of texting in a slumped-over position has on the body can’t be ignored.
+But the impact texting in a slumped-over position has on the body can’t be ignored.
 “Here’s what text neck does to your body: It compresses and tightens the muscle, tendon, and ligament structures in front of the neck while lengthening the muscles, tendon, and ligament structures behind the neck,” they said.

 Think about the fact that the human head weighs about 10–12 pounds.
 Now imagine how much pressure that’s putting on your neck when you bend forward.